 - Secure and easy-to-use

 - Establish recurring payments

 - Payments withdrawn directly from your account

 - Schedule payments up to one year in advance

 And so much more!

-To register for First CityLink Online Banking, click on “Sign-Up” on the home page and follow the easy instructions.
+To register for First CityLink Online Banking, click on “Login” at the top right of this page, then “New User” and follow the easy instructions.

 If your Bill Pay has been inactive for 90 days or more, you will need to re-register by logging into your First CityLink Online Banking.
 Certain restrictions apply.
 Please refer to Electronic Services Agreement and Disclosure.

 Many consumers are concerned with the security of financial transactions on the internet.
 However, you should know that as long as you are performing transactions in a secured, encrypted environment, online banking is one of the safest ways to manage your accounts and pay your bills.
 You can be sure that all of the systems provided by First City are secured with multiple layers of encryption, firewalls, screening, filtering routers, intrusion detectors, authentication, and virus protection.